marcoXbresciani/TKCompanionApp/README.md

 It contains the Coaching Kata 5Q card, plus (possibly) more things and information.
 Content to be improved and updated from time to time.
+Goal of this app is to be a practical vademecum/handbook for those interested in applying scientific thinking through Toyota Kata.

 ## Table of Contents
 1. [Security](#security)